-I’m busy as a bee working on my house this week but I’ll be doing a live chat video on my facebook page around 1:00 PM central today though, if you’d like to tune in!
+I’m busy as a bee working on my house this week but I wanted to take a minute and share these Chicken Casserole recipes and let you know I’ll be doing a live chat video on my facebook page around 1:00 PM central today though, if you’d like to tune in!
 Thanks to Mama for standing in today with two delicious recipes! ~Christy

 You’d never know how good some recipes are by looking at them…

 Have you ever looked at a picture of yourself and just knew that it wasn’t a great one?
 The picture just didn’t capture all the goodness locked up inside.
 While a picture may be worth a thousand words, it is just a picture.
 The subject must become known and experienced to be truly appreciated.
 Christy and I were talking the other day about some our recipes which are family favorites but haven’t been shared with you because we know they are not very photogenic.
 In the age of social media we often dismiss things that don’t look very appealing in a picture.
 Our mothers and grandmothers relied on the recommendations of friends and family and hand written recipes.
 While photography is a wonderful thing, it doesn’t come with “smell-a-vision”.
 We have decided to ask you to rely on our recommendation and share some of these recipes with you.